neew1152/CRMS6/DLA_POP-32i/Modified-Code/ChatGPT_08.22.2025-DLA_NUC_POP_32i_PT/README.md

 ---

-### 4. Why does leaving the robot for a long time and then testing change the successful direction?
+### 4. Why does the successful direction change over time?

 * MEMS IMUs drift over time due to **temperature, gyro bias, or magnetic interference**.
 * Each time you power on and zero the IMU, the “0° reference” shifts slightly because of drift and environmental changes.